Library Services for Homeschoolers

 These programs are open for registration to all Middle Country Public Library and Education Resource Center card holders.
 ERC programs are sponsored by the Long Island Community Foundation.

 - For children ages 5 – 7 years.
-Create a beautiful mosaic using natural materials.
+Create a miniature herb garden with recycled materials.

 - For families with children ages 5 – 17 years old.
 Enjoy quality family time playing games together at the library.
 We’ll have our giant versions of Jenga and Monopoly as well as other favorites and games from the ERC collection.

 - For teens ages 12 – 17 years old.
-Work alone or collaboratively to build architectural art using all edible materials.
+Learn how to make a spinner out of origami paper!

 - Middle Country Public Library offers a wide variety of online databases providing learning experiences for all ages on a wide variety of topics which can be accessed with your Middle Country Public Library card or ERC card.